 - A. Proclaim an understanding and agreement with the Gospel. - B. Profess faith as a believer in Jesus Christ as their personal Savior followed by baptism by a single immersion.
 An applicant that has been baptized prior to coming to RBC is not required to receive another baptism.
-RBC does not believe in triple/trine/triune baptism. - C. Affirm that they are willing to accept and support the beliefs in the RBC statement of faith. - D. Attend a pre-membership study of the church's statement of faith, the constitution and bylaws of the church, the ministries of the church, general church practices, and expectations of members. - E. Be at least 18 years of age at the time of application.
+RBC does not believe in triple/trine/triune baptism. - C. Affirm that they are willing to accept and support the beliefs in the RBC statement of faith. - D. Attend a pre-membership study of the church's statement of faith, the constitution and bylaws of the church, the ministries of the church, general church practices, and expectations of members. - E. {Changed 2/16/25} Be at least 16 years of age on the date that the members vote to accept the new member.